Lencripe/isitolo/README.md

 ✨ **Implemented Features**

-- **Solana Integration**: Payments and wallet connection with Solana Web3.js -**minting DPP certificates**: Generate digital product passports with detailed metadata(which will be stored on arweave) after purchase.
+- **Solana Integration**: Payments and wallet connection with Solana Web3.js -**Minting DPP certificates**: Generate digital product passports with detailed metadata(which will be stored on arweave soon) after purchase.
--
+-**Merch Drop**: Allows creators to list items as NFT collections

 🔮 **Future Features**
 - **Digital Product Passport (DPP)**: Issue digital certificates with product details and payment proof stored on arweave or on-chain.